Fantasy baseball daily notes for June 30

 Catcher

 Wilson Ramos (R), 24 percent, Tampa Bay Rays at Baltimore Orioles (RHP Chris Tillman): It won't be long before Ramos' ownership scoots up.
-If he was healthy from the get-go, he'd be a borderline top 10 receiver.
-Ramos is only 1-for-9 since coming off the disabled list, but after sitting out Thursday, he should be chomping at the bit to get things going against Tillman, the lowest ranked pitcher on today's docket.
+If he was healthy from the get-go, he'd be a borderline top-10 receiver.
+Ramos is only 1-for-9 since coming off the disabled list, but after sitting out Thursday, he should be chomping at the bit to get things going against Tillman, the lowest-ranked pitcher on Friday's docket.

 First base